Smoke rising from Fuego Volcano Guatemala, man jumping in front of erupting volcano, man in white shirt and brown pants

 Entrance Fee: 110 quetzales entrance fee is included in price

-Other inclusions: essential gear rental (hat, scarf, buff, winter gloves, multiple layer jacket), 4 litres water
+Other inclusions: essential gear rental (hat, scarf, buff, winter gloves, multiple layer jacket, headlamp and water bottles), water (they suggest taking 4.5 litres of water) daily backpack

 Potential extra fees: If you fall behind the group by more than 45 minutes a separate guide will be assigned to you and you will be charged an additional Q250-Q300.
 If this happens on the way down and you miss the bus to go back to Antigua there is an additional Q250 fee for the alternative transport.

-What you need to bring: toilet paper, warm clothes, extra 0.5 litres water, extra snacks (500 calories), sunscreen, camera, battery power bank, 40 litre backpack
+What you need to bring: warm clothes, extra snacks if you are doing the extra hike to Fuego, sunscreen, camera, battery power bank

 Rental gear included: multiple jackets, scarf, buff, winter gloves, hat, headlamp as well as water bottles.

-Additional rental gear available: thermal base layers (20q); merino socks (15q); 40 litre backpack (70q); trekking pole (40q).
-Deposit required – government ID or money.
+Additional rental gear available: thermal base layers (20q); merino socks (80q); trekking pole – pair (40q).
+Deposit required – government ID or $100 or Q800 cash (no photos or photocopies allowed)

 Cancellation policy: refund or change of date if requested 24 hours prior to tour start time (7am)